GrabzIt/grabzit/javascript/readme.txt

 GrabzIt 3.2
 ===========

 This library allows you to dynamically convert HTML or a URL to a image, DOCX document or PDF, a online video to a animated gif or a HTML table into a CSV, JSON or excel spreadsheet.
 The resulting capture can then be added to anywhere within the webpage or returned as a data URI.
+Full documentation of this library can be found here: https://grabz.it/api/javascript/

 An example of the GrabzIt in action can be found in the demo.html and demoDataURI.html files.
 Remember to replace the "Your Application Key" with your actual application key found here: https://grabz.it/api/

-GrabzIt JavaScript library provides four methods:
+GrabzIt JavaScript library provides ten methods:

 - ConvertURL([url to capture], [options])
 - ConvertHTML([html to convert], [options])